 What to serve with curried apple cranberry chutney:

 - 1 small onion

 - 3 cups apples peeled, seeded, chopped into 1/2" dice

 - 1/3 cup water

-- Preheat oven to 350 degrees.
-Place walnuts on a baking sheet and cook until toasted and fragrant, about 7-10 minutes.
+- Preheat the oven to 350°.
+Place the walnuts on a sheet pan and toast for 10-12 minutes.
 Set aside.